demassimo/DIscord_music_bot/README.md

 - The bot speaks events like downloads and currently playing tracks using TTS
 - **Show Queue** context command via the Apps menu when right clicking the bot

+Audio is streamed at the connected channel's bitrate (clamped to 384 kb/s) or a default of 128 kb/s for higher quality.

 After a song finishes playing it is removed from disk.
 The queue is limited to 10 entries.

 ## Running